mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

 Well done!
 You've completed the transaction lifecycle; now its time to do some queries!

 ### Step 6.
-Execute queries using the VS Code extension
+Test a simple query in the upgraded contract using the VS Code extension

-Let's test out the queries you added, with some ledger data:
+Let's test out a simply query you added, with some ledger data:

 1. Connect to the `MagnetoCorp` Gateway (it uses the default Admin identity),  expand the channel `mychannel` and `papercontract@0.0.2` twisties - right-click on the transaction `getInvoker` and choose `Evaluate Transaction` - there are no parameters to this function - just hit `enter` - the Output pane should show that the current invoker is 'MagnetoCorp Admin'

 This function is also a 'worker' function (used elsewhere in the contract) to get the current invoking identity - useful for reporting purposes later on as we'll see.

+2. The other functions perform rich queries - MicroFab uses LevelDB right now - but you can easily start up a `1 Org Local Fabric` environment under `Fabric Environments` which uses CouchDB.
+Go ahead and do this now.

+3. As shown previously, install / instantiate the `papercontract@0.0.4` contract package by connecting to the `1 Org` environment and quickly running the Transactions #1 -> #4 above before proceeding.

-2. Now right-click on the `queryHist` query transaction and click `Evaluate Transaction`
+4. Next, having instantiated the contract on the `1 Org Fabric` environment - expand the channel `mychannel` and contract `papercontract@0.0.4` -- then right-click on the `queryHist` query transaction and click `Evaluate Transaction`

     <img src="/img/tutorial2/choose-queryhist.png" title="Running queryHist transaction" alt="Running queryHist transaction" />